-DR PATERSON (Murrumbidgee-Minister for Police, Fire and Emergency Services, Minister for Women, Minister for the Prevention of Family and Domestic Violence, Minister for Corrections and Minister for Gaming Reform) (10.45), by leave: I think this is an excellent outcome-the two-year extension for Burrangiri.
-I want to thank Minister Stephen-Smith, her office and Health officials for the extensive work they have done over the last few weeks to try and achieve this great outcome.
+DR PATERSON (Murrumbidgee-Minister for Police, Fire and Emergency Services, Minister for Women, Minister for the Prevention of Family and Domestic Violence, Minister for Corrections and Minister for Gaming Reform) (10.45), by leave: I would like to stand and say, I think this is an excellent outcome, the two-year extension to Burrangiri.
+I want to thank Minister Stephen-Smith and her office and health officials for the extensive work you have done over the last few weeks to try and achieve this great outcome.
 I would like to thank Fiona Carrick for her continued advocacy on this important issue.
-Peter and Penny have provided outstanding advocacy, and I thank them for being here and for pursuing this issue.
-I will end by recognising the important role that carers play in our community and the importance of respite care.
+To Peter and Penny, outstanding advocacy, and thank you for being here and for pursuing this issue.
+I will briefly end by recognising the important role that carers play in our community and the importance of respite care.

 MR EMERSON(Kurrajong) (10.45), by leave: Echoing the remarks that have already been made, I think this is an absolutely fantastic outcome and it is exactly how people hope politics will operate.
-Community voices have been echoed in this place and at the federal level by multiple different representatives.
-Special credit goes to, of course, Ms Carrick, my fellow Independent.
-On ABC radio the other day, she was described as like a dog with a bone.
+Community voices have been echoed in this place and also at the federal level by multiple different representatives.
+Special credit to, of course, I am going to favour Ms Carrick, my fellow independent.
+On ABC radio the other day I think she was described as like a dog with a bone.
 That might have been in relation to Phillip pool, but I think it applies here as well, for continuing to pursue this issue and make sure those voices are heard.

-I would also like to give a lot of credit to Minister Stephen-Smith for going beyond the politics in what may have felt like giving a political win, so to speak.
-Obviously, she has looked beyond that and focused on what is best for the community, so huge credit goes to her for doing that today.
-For all the people who have taken the time away from respite, it is a really great outcome.
-I thank everyone in the Assembly.
+I would also like to give a lot of credit to Minister Stephen-Smith for going beyond the politics in what may have felt like giving a political win, so-to-speak.
+Obviously, you have looked beyond that and focused on what is best for the community, so huge credit to you for doing that today.
+And for all the people who have taken the time away from respite, to be able to go back to, it is a really great outcome, so thank you to everyone in the Assembly.

-MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (10.48), by leave: I do not want to take up too much time because, as carers, I recognise that people in the chamber have other places to be.
-I would like to acknowledge, as everyone has said, what an excellent outcome this is.
+MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (10.48), by leave: I also do not want to take up too much time because, as carers, I recognise that people in the chamber have other places to be.
+I would like to acknowledge, again-as everyone has said-what an excellent outcome this is.

-I want to thank Minister Stephen-Smith.
-I have some insight into just how many hours and personal effort she has spent contemplating this, working through solutions and engaging with colleagues across all parties and Independents in this chamber.
-Iteratively, I think I can say-and I know that this has also caused her sleepless nights-it is a true reflection of not just who she is as a leader in this place and as a minister but also her character as a person that we have arrived at this point and that there is some certainty in time for Burrangiri, regarding the respite that is able to be provided, while, as we all recognise, a more permanent and enhanced facility and model of care are worked through with the commonwealth, and I know that our federal colleagues are very keen to engage with that.
+I really do want to thank Minister Stephen-Smith.
+I have some insight into just how many hours and personal effort she has spent contemplating this, working through solutions and engaging with colleagues across all parties and independents in this chamber.
+Iteratively, I think I can say-and I know that this has also caused her sleepless nights-I think it is a true reflection of not just who she is as a leader in this place and as a minister but also her character as a person that we have arrived at this point and that there is some certainty in the time for Burrangiri in the respite that is able to be provided, while, what I think we all recognise, a more permanent and enhanced facility and model of care is worked through with the commonwealth, and I know that our federal colleagues are very keen to engage with that.